A Guide to Investing in Porto, Portugal Real Estate for Sale

 What are the property taxes for homes in Porto?

-When buying property in Porto, Portugal, you will incur both purchase and annual taxes.
-The Property Purchase Tax (IMT) ranges from 0 to 10 percent, depending on various factors, with a fixed 10 percent for blacklisted jurisdictions.
+When buying Porto property for sale, you will incur both purchase and annual taxes.
+The Property Purchase Tax (IMT) ranges from 0 to 8 percent, depending on various factors, with a fixed 10 percent for blacklisted jurisdictions.
 Additionally, annual Immovable Property Tax (IMI) ranges from 0.3 to 0.45 percent.
 You can learn more in our Property Taxes in Portugal guide.

 How to finance a home purchase in Porto?